 Now back to Scotland in the Outer Hebrides.
 Eoligarry jetty is located on the Eoligarry peninsular at the northern tip of the Isle of Barra.
 It was the site of a small ferry terminal where a gentle soul known as Big Neil ran an intermittent passenger ferry service to Ludig on South Uist until a new vehicle ferry went into service operating between Barra and Eriskay.

-Back on the Isle of Anglesey in North Wales at Aberffraw which means “Estuary of the River Ffraw” Historically, Aberffraw was once a very important port.
+Back on the Isle of Anglesey in North Wales at Aberffraw for more shore leave which means “Estuary of the River Ffraw” Historically, Aberffraw was once a very important port.
 Between the 7th and 13th centuries, it was one of the most significant towns in North Wales, home to the Princes of Gwynedd, including Llewelyn the Great.
 At times it could justifiably claim to be the capital of all Wales.
 The estuary gradually silted up, leaving the present coastline of sand dunes.
 The dunes range as high as 30 ft and more.
 The build-up of dunes has created the inland lake of Llyn Coron, which was formed by a blocked river that had previously drained into a larger Aberffraw Bay.

 Lastly, we are back in Scotland at Samalaman Bay a small bay lying to the west of Glenuig and is seen here from the minor road to Smirisary.
 Samalaman Island guards the entrance and an old stone-built jetty lies at the head.
 Samalaman Beach is close by and with fine views to the Small Isles it is considered to be one of the best beaches in Scotland.
 Samalaman Island is accessible at very low tides, by crossing the stretch of water “Saideal Samalaman” It is not clear what the name actually means, but care should be taken to avoid being stranded by the incoming tide.